-5 Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.
+9 Generally speaking, a reasonable cost is a cost that, in its nature or amount, does not exceed that which would be incurred by a prudent person under the circumstances prevailing at the time the decision was made to incur the costs.

-- The application must include all items designated as "critical elements". - The applicant must not be identified in SAM as excluded from receiving federal awards.
+- The application must request funding within programmatic funding constraints (if applicable). - The application must be responsive to the scope of the solicitation. - The application must include all items designated as "critical elements." - The applicant must not be identified in SAM as excluded from receiving federal awards.